bummbummgarage/bummbummgarage.github.io/modules/vcf/index.md

 Voltage controlled filter that I built for my techno rack.
 It's based on ["Korg late MS20 filter" by René Schmitz](https://www.schmitzbits.de/ms20.html).

+René explains in the description how to add the high pass input.
+I didn't manage to make it a switch, so there are **two separate inputs for high pass and low pass** 🤷‍♂️

+Then I accidentally found out that if I remove one of the diodes in the original design, the resonance gets a crunchy kick (which I find particularly nice for bass voices).
+So I implemented this function with a switch: **Soft and hard resonance**.

 ## Details

 **Left and right view on the module:**